leho0207/optimism/specs/bond-manager.md

 The bond manager will need to handle bond logic for a variety of different [dispute-games](./dispute-game-interface.md).
-In the simplest "attestation" dispute game, bonds will not be required since the attestors are permissioned.
+In the simplest "attestation" dispute game, bonds will not be required since the attestors are a permissioned set of trusted entities.
 But in more complex games, such as the fault dispute game, challengers and defenders perform a series of alternating onchain transactions requiring bonds at each step.

 ## The Bond Problem

-At its core, the bond manager is straightforward - it escrows or holds ether and returns it at maturity or seized.
+At its core, the bond manager is straightforward - it escrows or holds ether and can be claimed at maturity or seized if forfeited.
 But the uncertainty of introducing bonds lies in the bond _sizing_, i.e. how much should a bond be?
 Sizing bonds correctly is a function of the bond invariant: the bond must be greater than or equal to the cost of the next step.
 If bonds are priced too low, then the bond invariant is violated and there isn't an economic